lighthouseitsecurity/weaponizedXSS/advanced/chainedAttacks/loginCsrfSelfXSS/README.md

     ```

     * **NOTE**: idea is to clear all cookies that victim user account currently has in web browser (related to target web application)
-        * will log victim user' web browser out of attacker user account's session (i.e. will lose authenticated context)
+        * will log victim user' web browser out of attacker user account's session (i.e. it will lose authenticated context, except on the self-XSS endpoint)

 5. setup self-XSS session cookie